Azure/Enterprise-Scale/docs/wiki/Community-Calls.md

 ### Slides

-A PDF of the PowerPoint slides are available [here.](./media/community-calls/june-2024/ALZ-Community-Call-12062024.pdf)
+A PDF of the PowerPoint slides is available [here.](./media/community-calls/june-2024/ALZ-Community-Call-12062024.pdf)

 ## 11th March 2024 (11/03/2024)